abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

  * **ride** (REQUIRED): use "carousel" to enable autoplay on load; use "false" to disable autoplay; use "true" to autoplay the carousel after the user manually cycles the first item.
  * **interval** (REQUIRED): is the delay time between automatically cycling to the next item, in milliseconds.
 Insert your desired time in ms (ex.
 5000).
 Can be "false" to disable, but must be a number if **ride** is set to "carousel" or "true".
  * **fade** (OPTIONAL): "true" or "false", to enable or disable the fading of the images.
 You can also omit the whole parameter, and in this case the carousel will default to standard transition.
  * **controls** (OPTIONAL): "true" or "false", to enable or disable the left and right arrows.
 If the parameter is omitted, no arrows will be shown.
+ * **indicators** (OPTIONAL): "true" or "false", to enable or disable the bottom indicators.
+If the parameter is omitted, no indicators will be shown.

 ### Css usage

 This module is built using the same classes from the bootstrap carousel component (refer to https://getbootstrap.com/docs/5.2/components/carousel/).

-Until future development, the `indicators` option of the bootstrap carousel component are always shown.

-The carousel caption is wrapped with the bootstrap `carousel-caption` class.
+The carousel caption is wrapped with the standard bootstrap `carousel-caption` class.
 Inside this class, the module implements a custom `carousel-description` class that wraps the EXIF metadata `ImageDescription`.
-However, this custom class is available only if the EXIF metadata exists (the class resides inside a `with` conditional statement that checks if the metadata tag exists).
+However, this custom class is available only if the EXIF metadata exists (the class is rendered only if the metadata tag exists).

 ## Roadmap